-- (1) If the CEO proposes to suspend a licence under clause 9.11(1)(a), the CEO must give written notice to the licensee of the proposed suspension. - (2) The notice must - - (a) state that the CEO proposes to suspend the licence; - (b) state the reasons for the proposed suspension; and - (c) inform the licensee that the licensee is entitled to make representation to the CEO in respect of the proposed suspension within 7 days after the day on which the licensee is given the notice. - (3) In considering whether to suspend the licence, the CEO must have regard to any representations made by the licensee within the period referred to in subclause (2)(c).
+- (1) If an authorised person proposes to suspend a licence under clause 9.11(1)(a), the authorised person must give written notice to the licensee of the proposed suspension. - (2) The notice must - - (a) state that the authorised person proposes to suspend the licence; - (b) state the reasons for the proposed suspension; and - (c) inform the licensee that the licensee is entitled to make representation to the authorised person in respect of the proposed suspension within 7 days after the day on which the licensee is given the notice. - (3) In considering whether to suspend the licence, the authorised person must have regard to any representations made by the licensee within the period referred to in subclause (2)(c).